-6.1.11 Regional Priorities 2021-2022
+Regional Priorities 2021-2022

-The EAS will endeavour to be a professional partner working with schools to provide support using external expertise and experience.
-All schools and settings will be er a range of professional learning and bespoke support which aligns to their school improvement priorities.
-Full consideration will be given to the current climate in which schools and settings are operating.
+The EAS will endeavour to be a professional partner working with schools and settings.
+All and settings will be entitled to a range of professional learning and bespoke support whic to their school improvement priorities.
+Full consideration will be given to the current climate schools and settings are operating.
 Within this context the priorities of the EAS will be to:

-- A. To ensure that the wellbeing support for practitioners and learners in schools and settings is paramount. - B. Provide bespoke support to schools and settings in line with agreed school improvement priorities that reflect the current situation and positions of schools and settings. - C. Provide support to continue to improve the quality of teaching and learning, including continued use of blended learning approaches, particularly in identified secondary schools. - D. Continue to provide support to school leaders on the identification and support for specific groups of disadvantaged and vulnerable learners including those who have been disproportionality affected by school closures. - E. Provide professional learning and bespoke support and guidance to schools and settings to help them realise Curriculum for Wales, as appropriate.
+- Ensure that the wellbeing of practitioners and learners in schools and settings rema paramount.
+Regional professional learning will be provided to support the social and emotional needs of the workforce and learners. - 2.
+Provide bespoke support to schools and settings in line with agreed school improvement priorities that reflect the current situation and positions of schools and settings. - 3.
+Provide support to continue to improve the quality of teaching and learning, including continued use of blended learning approaches, particularly in identified secondary schools. - 4.
+Continue to provide support to school leaders on the identification and support for specific groups of disadvantaged and vulnerable learners including those who have been disproportionality affected by school closures. - 5.
+Provide professional learning and bespoke support and guidance to schools and settings to help them realise Curriculum for Wales, as appropriate. - 6.
+Provide access to a range of regional and national professional learning, including access to coaching and mentoring, for all educational practitioners in schools and settings that is appropriate to their role and responsibility in line with professional standards. - 7.
+Consolidate, promote and further develop the regional school and practitioner networks, enabling effective routes of communication and support.

-- F. Provide access to a range of regional and national professional learning, including access to coaching and mentoring, for all educational practitioners in schools and settings that is appropriate to their role and responsibility in line with professional standards. - G. Consolidate, promote and further develop the regional school and practitioner networks, enabling effective routes of communication and support. - H. Continue to support the development of leaders at all levels in schools and settings. - I. Further build the capacity of governing bodies through the regional professional learning offer and bespoke support, as appropriate. - J. Further develop a culture around accountability that identifies and values a broad spectrum of characteristics of effective schools and settings. - K. Embed the EAS internal evaluation model, continue to welcome external challenge and support, ensure the effective and efficient support to schools and settings and adhere to legislative requirements that fully supports the wellbeing of staff.
+- 8. Continue to support the development of leaders at all levels in schools and settings. - 9.
+Further build the capacity of governing bodies through the regional professional learning offer and bespoke support, as appropriate. - 10.
+Further develop a culture around accountability that identifies and values a broad spectrum of characteristics of effective schools and settings. - 11.Embed the EAS internal evaluation model, continue to welcome external challenge and support, ensure the effective and efficient support to schools and settings and adhere to legislative requirements that fully supports the wellbeing of staff.